Military Auxiliary Radio System: Armed Forces Day Crossband Test

 MARS celebrates Armed Forces Day annually with a traditional military to amateur crossband communications test and a message-receiving test.
 These tests give amateur radio operators and shortwave listeners an opportunity to demonstrate their individual technical skills and receive recognition from the Secretary of Defense or the appropriate military radio station for their proven expertise.
 A QSL card is provided to those making contact with one of the military stations.
 Special commemorative certificates are awarded to anyone who receives and accurately copies the digital Armed Forces Day message from the Secretary of Defense.

 Participating military stations transmit on selected military MARS frequencies and listen for amateur radio stations in the amateur bands.
 The military station operator will announce the specific amateur-band frequency being monitored.
-Usually, the military MARS stations are at places such as The Pentagon, Fort Huachuca, Andrews Air Force Base, Nellis Air Force Base, and various Navy and Coast Guard locations.
+Usually, MARS stations are located in military and government installations such as The Pentagon, Fort Huachuca, Andrews Air Force Base, Nellis Air Force Base, as well as Navy bases such as NAS Whidbey Island and several Coast Guard locations.

-MARS Today
+Today

 The Military Auxiliary Radio System continues to be active today.
 Its primary mission is to provide contingency communications to the Department of Defense and Military Services.

 MARS participates in exercises such as QRPX, JulyX Skills Challenge, and Bold Quest to help support military communicators practice HF radio skills.
 MARS interfaces with Amateur Radio and provides DoD with local, domestic information when normal methods of communications are impaired or disrupted.